 Eyelid Surgery Before/After

 Upper eyelid surgery performed with laser rejuvenation.
 Notice the improvement in the skin quality of the lower eyelids without direct surgery to the lower eyelids.
-It is often a bonus to have lower eyelids skin improvement when performing upper blepharoplasty, provided a lateral tunnel has been created for blood pooling.

 Close attention needs to be paid to the pre-operative condition of the eyelids, surrounding tissue and bone structure to create a natural appearance and prevent an “operated-on look”.
-Removal of excess skin and fatty tissue will tighten the eyelids and restore an attractive almond shape to the eyes while meticulous attention to surgical detail can avoid a “hollowed” appearance or unwanted complications.
+Removal of excess skin and fatty tissue will tighten the eyelids and restore shape to the eyes while meticulous attention to surgical detail can avoid a “hollowed” appearance or unwanted complications.

 Ancillary procedures can be performed at the same time as eyelid surgery to optimise the outcome.
 These include: laser, fat injection, a brow lift and/or facelift.
 In a typical eyelid plastic surgery procedure, an incision is made in the natural line of the upper eyelids, normally in the creases of the upper eyelids.